NoBrainer/5e-books/books.md

-# Books and Other Sources
+# Character Creation Options By Book/Source
 These sources are in order of release.
-Any mechanic that has been updated in a later source is crossed out in the outdated version.
+Any option that has been updated in a later source is crossed out in the outdated version.

 ---